 Join Michigan 4-H and MSU Extension as we discover the world of pollinators, honey bees, and beekeeping!
 We will discover topics in understanding honey bees, working with bees, pollination and agriculture, apiculture careers, and youth development.
-Read on for details about programs coming in 2021:
+Read on for details about programs:

-4-H Virtual Beekeeping SPIN Club - Coming April 2021
+4-H Virtual Beekeeping SPIN Club - Coming in Spring 2022

 Explore the art of beekeeping, in this short-term club with your 4-H friends.
 This statewide club will feature speakers from the Michigan 4-H Children's Garden, apiculture educators, and 4-H staff with experience in beekeeping clubs.
 Youth new to 4-H welcome to join.
 Approved 4-H volunteers interested in learning more about beekeeping clubs may join as well.
 Content will include introductory information for those just getting started, and include footage of demonstration beehives from the Children's Garden.
 Participants will also be sent activity kits!
 Enrollment directions, dates, and topics coming soon!